 And the elven-made blade met his pale wrist.
 Now he was the one in pain, as his own golden blood trickled out of the wound on his forearm.

-But Emperor Sola had no time to moan nor groan.
+But Emperor Sola had no time to moan or groan.
 Quickly, he used his staff to direct the blood through the air toward the pond.
-Inside the enchanted pond, it went, and the thick golden substance simply dissolved into the water.
+Inside the enchanted pond, it went, and the thick golden substance simply dissolved in the water.

 Sola glanced up at the sky again—and this time voices did reach out to him.
 He listened intently, not saying much, mostly nodding.
 After receiving the message he had hoped for, Sola gave a final nod and somehow managed to utter the words, “My thanks.”
 Yes, he had been expecting this answer, but still, it was surreal.

 Then he turned away from the pond, back toward the body of the elven woman.
 Her green eyes stared lifelessly back at him.
 But he felt no sense of guilt, for he knew she deserved what she got; she had been working on the other side of things, after all.

 It wasn’t as though Sola hadn’t given her a chance; why, the elf’s sister had gladly taken the opportunity he had bestowed upon them!

 And so, with no remorse for his actions, he gestured his staff towards the corpse of the elven woman.
 He muttered something under his breath and her body disappeared—well, it wasn’t so much that it disappeared, as much as it was drawn up into his staff.

 His work here was done, for now.
 And so, the newly crowned king and emperor exited the gardens and made his way back to the castle, where he would join his merry folk and feed on an assortment of succulent dishes.
 Tomorrow would be forever known as a holiday; the dawn of the Solar Revolution.